 Men with breast cancer may experience the following symptoms.
-Sometimes, men with breast cancer do not show any of these signs or symptoms when diagnosed.
-Many times, breast signs or symptoms can be caused by a medical condition that is not cancer.
+Sometimes, men with breast cancer do not have any of these changes when diagnosed.
+Many times, the cause of breast changes may be another medical condition that is not cancer.

 A lump that feels like a hard knot or a thickening in the breast or under the arm.
-Because men generally have small amounts of breast tissue, it is easier to feel small lumps.
+Because men generally have small amounts of breast tissue, it is easier to feel a small lump.

 Any new irregularity on the skin or nipple, such as redness, scaliness, puckering, or a discharge from the nipple